DUCS-DS/lab2-DolphinSBay/README.md

 Referring to the algorithm you implemented in the function **monotonic** in the file **edit_me.py** and assuming that the input list has length **N**,

-* the big-O worst-case complexity is PUT YOUR ANSWER HERE, and
+* the big-O worst-case complexity is The list is traversed completely to check whether it is monotonic.
-* the big-O best-case complexity is PUT YOUR ANSWER HERE.
+* the big-O best-case complexity is If the first few elements show the list is not monotonic, the function may terminate early.

 Referring to the code block below,
-* the big-O worst-case complexity of the function **search** is PUT YOUR ANSWER HERE.
+* the big-O worst-case complexity of the function **search** : The function performs a binary search, so the list size is halved with each iteration.
   ```python
   def search(lst, key):